Sony YAY!

-Sony YAY! is an Indian pay television channel aimed at children aged between 6 and 14, operated by Culver Max Entertainment.
+Sony YAY! is an Indian pay television channel aimed at children aged between 6 and 14, operated by Sony Pictures Networks.
 The channel primarily airs international animated series in various Indian languages.

 History

 Former logo of Sony YAY! used from 2017 to 2022.

-The channel was launched on 18 April 2017 replacing the linear Animax channel in India, with Sony Pictures Networks announcing their plans to migrate all Japanese animated programming broadcast on the channel as paid content to its digital platform Sony LIV.
+The channel was launched on 18 April 2017 in Hindi, Tamil, Telugu replacing the linear Animax channel in India, with Sony Pictures Networks announcing their plans to migrate all Japanese animated programming broadcast on the channel as paid content to its digital platform Sony LIV.

+In 2018 the channel began telecasting in Malayalam and Bengali followed by in 2019 It began telecasting in English and Marathi then in 2020 the channel also launched the Kannada audio feed, making it the first kids channel available in several regional languages.